May 28 – 30, 2026Irvine Barclay Theatre

 Please arrive 15 minutes early to allow time to park and walk to the theatre.
 For ease of parking, it is recommended that Annual Concert guests purchase their parking passes ahead of time via the link below for UCI’s ParkbyPlate system.

-By purchasing tickets with ParkbyPlate, guests receive a $3 discount, which allows for easy access to the parking structure without having to display a parking pass as the car’s license plate serves as the parking permit.
 While we highly recommend purchasing your parking in advance, you may also purchase parking upon your arrival at the Irvine Barclay Theatre parking structure.

 Thank you to our